Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Abstract

 \section{Abstract}

-We consider a system of interacting fermions on the three-dimensional torus in the mean-field scaling limit.
-Our objective is computing the occupation number of the Fourier modes in a trial state obtained through the random phase approximation for the ground state.
-Our result shows that -- in the trial state -- the momentum distribution has a jump discontinuity, i.\,e., the system has a well-defined Fermi surface.
+We consider a system of interacting fermions on the three-dimensional torus in a mean-field scaling limit.
+Our objective is computing the occupation number of the Fourier modes in a trial state obtained through the random phase approximation (in its collective bosonization formulation) for the ground state.
+We prove that the trial state's momentum distribution has a jump discontinuity, i.\,e., a well-defined Fermi surface.
 Moreover the Fermi momentum does not depend on the interaction potential (it is universal).
+Our result shows that the random phase approximation in the mean-field scaling limit is in principle sufficiently precise to identify a non-trivial Fermi liquid phase.